 Trendy stores, a booming cultural life, fascinating architecture, and stylish restaurants reinforce Glasgow's claim to being Scotland's most exciting city.
 After decades of decline, it has experienced an urban renaissance uniquely its own.
 The city’s grand architecture reflects a prosperous past built on trade and shipbuilding.
 Today buildings by Charles Rennie Mackintosh hold pride of place along with the Zaha Hadid–designed Riverside Museum.

 Glasgow (the "dear green place," as it was known) was founded some 1,500 years ago.
-Legend has it that the king of Strathclyde, irate about his wife's infidelity, had a ring he had given her thrown into the River Clyde.
+Legend has it that the king of Strathclyde, irate about his wife's infidelity, threw a ring he had given her into the River Clyde.
 (Apparently she had passed it on to an admirer.)
 When the king demanded to know where the ring had gone, the distraught queen asked the advice of her confessor, St. Mungo.
 He suggested fishing for it—and the first salmon to emerge had the ring in its mouth.
 The moment is commemorated on the city's coat of arms.

 The decline of shipbuilding and the closure of the factories in the later 20th century led to much speculation as to what direction the city would take now.
 The curious thing is that, at least in part, the past gave the city its new lease on life.
 It was as if people looked at their city and saw Glasgow’s beauty for the first time: its extraordinarily rich architectural heritage, its leafy parks, its artistic heritage, and its complex social history.
 Today Glasgow is a dynamic cultural center and a commercial hub, as well as a launching pad from which to explore the rest of Scotland, which, as it turns out, is not so far away.
 In fact, it takes only 40 minutes to reach Loch Lomond, where the other Scotland begins.